Student Clubs and Organizations

 Community service programs

-Tutor at a prison, work with people whose second language is English, be a big buddy to a local child, and more.
-Chances to get involved with the Burlington community are plentiful.
+Be a big buddy to a local child, work with people whose second language is English, coach athletes with disabilities, and more.
+Chances to get involved with the Burlington community and beyond are plentiful.

-How to get involved: Volunteer opportunities (Volunteers in Action, Alpha Phi Omega, residence hall service projects, and more) each have their own distinct contacts for getting involved.
+How to get involved: Volunteer opportunities (Community Service TREK for incoming first year students, Volunteers in Action, and Alpha Phi Omega co-ed service fraternity, and more) each have their own distinct contacts for getting involved.
 View contacts and more ways to engage on the Student Life website.

-Volunteering, formal events, organized fund raisers, camaraderie: Greek Life remains a proud tradition at UVM and attracts many students to its eight fraternities and five sororities.
+Volunteering, formal events, organized fund raisers, camaraderie: Greek life remains a 175-year tradition at UVM and attracts many students to its 14 active chapters.

-How to get involved: Learn more on the Greek Life website.
+How to get involved: Learn more on the Fraternity & Sorority Life website.

 How to get involved: Contact the student media advisor, info on the Student Life website.